It’s not always easy to recognize, when your vehicle is suffering from possible engine damage.

 - Or other moving parts.

-If you hear this type of noise, you should take your car to a mechanic; as soon as possible to prevent further damage.
-Ignoring this problem could result in your car breaking down on the side of the road; and a much greater repair bill (than catching the problem early).
+So, if you hear this type of noise, don’t wait.
+You should take your vehicle to a mechanic, as soon as possible to prevent further damage.
+Because, ignoring this problem, could result in your vehicle breaking down on the side of the road.
+And, a much greater repair bill (than catching the problem early).

 The Engine Is Running Rough Or Inconsistently